LA 437/400, (406) 657-2348

 [formerly ENGL 362 British Literature II]

 3 cr.
-Prerequisite: LIT 230.
-Provides intensive study and discussion of selections from major British writers from the Restoration through the Romantic period.
+Prerequisite: LIT 230. (taught in sequence with LIT 320 and 322) Provides intensive study and discussion of selections from major British writers from the Restoration through the Romantic period.

 LIT 322 Advanced British Literature III